 Ballasts See “Light Ballasts”

 Batteries (Auto) Auto parts stores take an old battery when you buy a new one, sometimes even giving a rebate.
-Also, you can take it to a recycling center that takes them (e.g. Hartford Recycling Center).
+Your transfer station may also take auto batteries.

 Books Pass them on to friends, donate them to your local library for a book sale, or sell them to a used bookstore.
 The Springfield Transfer Station's Second Chance Shop will accept books for re-use.
 The transfer stations will also recycle books when they're of no use to anyone else.

 Boxboard/Chipboard Boxboard is usually gray or brown when ripped.
 Examples include cereal boxes, pasta boxes (remove plastic windows), cracker boxes and tubes from toilet paper and paper towels.

 Cans Metal food and non-deposit beverage cans may be recycled.
 Please rinse them clean.
 Labels do not need to be removed.
 Empty aerosol cans and empty, dry paint cans may be recycled as scrap metal at your transfer station.
 Bring the redeemable (deposit) cans to a redemption center

 Cardboard Corrugated cardboard can be recycled with your regular recycling program.
 Please flatten the cardboard to allow maximum volume in any container.
 “Asian cardboard,” distinctively yellowish in color, is usually unacceptable.
 The cardboard fibers are very short and downgrade the quality of the other cardboard when recycled.